A Python Package for Sampling from Copulae: clayton: Classes

-From a practical point of view, the family of extreme value copulae is very rich and arises naturally as the limiting distribution of properly normalised component-wise maxima.
-Furthermore, it contains a rich variety of parametric models and allows asymmetric dependence.
-For the multivariate framework, the logistic copula (or Gumbel, see \cite{1960}) and the asymmetric logistic copula (\cite{tawn1990}) are implemented.
-We emphasize here that the logistic copula is the sole model that is both Archimedean and extreme value.
-Bivariate extreme value copulae which are included in the library are asymmetric logistic (\cite{10.1093/biomet/75.3.397}), asymmetric negative logistic (\cite{Joe1990FamiliesOM}), asymmetric mixed (\cite{10.1093/biomet/75.3.397}), Hüsler and Reiss (\cite{HUSLER1989283}) and the t-EV (\cite{Demarta_Mcneil}), Bilogistic (\cite{Smith1990}), Dirichlet (\cite{BoldiDavison2007}) models.
-The reader is again invited to the appendices \ref{app:bv_ext} and \ref{app:mv_ext} for precise definitions of these models.
+From a practical point of view, the family of extreme value copulae is very rich and arises naturally as the limiting distribution of properly normalised componentwise maxima.
+Furthermore, it contains a rich variety of parametric models and allows asymmetric dependence, that is, for the bivariate case:

+In the multivariate framework, the logistic copula (or Gumbel, see \cite{1960}), the asymmetric logistic copula (\cite{tawn1990}), the Hüsler and Reiss distribution (\cite{HUSLER1989283}), the t-EV copula (\cite{Demarta_Mcneil}), Bilogistic model (\cite{Smith1990}) are implemented.
+It's worth noting that the logistic copula is the sole model that is both Archimedean and extreme value.
+The library includes bivariate extreme value copulae such as are asymmetric negative logistic (\cite{Joe1990FamiliesOM}), asymmetric mixed (\cite{10.1093/biomet/75.3.397}).
+The reader is again invited to read from \ref{app:bv_ext} to \ref{app:mv_ext} for precise definitions of these models.